jxin31415/virtual-cloth/README.md

 Then, for each point, we can maintain its acceleration, velocity, and position.
 To simulate the system, we'll simply step through time (using very small timesteps) and use Newton's second law (`F = ma`) to update the acceleration, and some kinematic equations to update the velocity and position.

 ### Cloth
-We model a cloth simply as a network of points and springs connecting those points.
+We model a cloth simply as a network of particles and springs connecting those points.
 In particular, we add:

-- *structural springs*:
+- *structural springs*: Connects adjacent (horizontally or vertically) points and pulls the cloth together into one object.
-- *sheer springs*:
+- *sheer springs*: Connects diagonally adjacent points, prevents the cloth from collapsing into a line.
-- *flex springs*:
+- *flex springs*: Connects adjacent (horizontally or vertically) points two spaces apart.
+This prevents the cloth from folding on top of itself.

 ### Collisions
-We do some rudimentary collision tracking, such as colliding with the floor or with a sphere. < fill in here >
+We do some rudimentary collision tracking, such as colliding with the floor or with a sphere.
+For every point, we check if it will intersect any objects.
+If it does, we project it back to the surface of the object.

-#### Self-collisions
+#### Self-Intersections
-< elaborate here >
+We also have an option for the cloth to prevent any self-intersection issues, which ruins the immersion of the simulation.
+We do this by checking the distance between every pair of points, and making sure that they are pushed apart if the distances are too close.

+### Rendering
 For the floor, we use the same rendering process as menger sponge, and for the sphere, we use and adapt some reference code taken from Github (https://github.com/ndesmic/geogl/blob/v3/js/lib/shape-gen.js), as rendering geometry is not the focus of our project.